msracver/Deformable-ConvNets/README.md

 2. For Windows users, run ``cmd .\init.bat``.
 For Linux user, run `sh ./init.sh`.
 The scripts will build cython module automatically and create some folders.
 3. Copy operators in `./rfcn/operator_cxx` to `$(YOUR_MXNET_FOLDER)/src/operator/contrib` and recompile MXNet.
 4. Please install MXNet following the official guide of MXNet.
 For advanced users, you may put your Python packge into `./external/mxnet/$(YOUR_MXNET_PACKAGE)`, and modify `MXNET_VERSION` in `./experiments/rfcn/cfgs/*.yaml` to `$(YOUR_MXNET_PACKAGE)`.
 Thus you can switch among different versions of MXNet quickly.
 5. For Deeplab, we use the argumented VOC 2012 dataset.
 The argumented annotations are provided by [SBD](http://home.bharathh.info/pubs/codes/SBD/download.html) dataset.
-For convenience, we provide the converted PNG annotations and the list of training/validation images, please download them from [OneDrive](https://1drv.ms/u/s!Am-5JzdW2XHzhqMRhVImMI1jRrsxDg).
+For convenience, we provide the converted PNG annotations and the lists of train/val images, please download them from [OneDrive](https://1drv.ms/u/s!Am-5JzdW2XHzhqMRhVImMI1jRrsxDg).

 ## Demo